Communist Party of Australia (Marxist–Leninist)

-The Communist Party of Australia (Marxist–Leninist) (CPA (ML)), is an Australian communist party founded in 1964.
+The Communist Party of Australia (Marxist–Leninist) (CPA (ML)) is an Australian communist and Marxist–Leninist–Maoist party founded in 1964.
 The party's origins derived from a split within the Communist Party of Australia (CPA), stemming from the Sino-Soviet split.
 The party describes its ideology as being influenced by the works of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, Mao Zedong and Ted Hill.

-The party adheres to what is calls the "iceberg principle": “A few members are seen and open about their membership to allow the organisation to be accessible to the working class, while the membership of the majority remains largely unknown, revealed appropriately as their workplace, community and personal circumstances demand.”
+The party adheres to what it calls the "iceberg principle": "A few members are seen and open about their membership to allow the organisation to be accessible to the working class, while the membership of the majority remains largely unknown, revealed appropriately as their workplace, community and personal circumstances demand."

 Foundation

-The Communist Party of Australia (Marxist–Leninist) (CPA (ML)) was formed in March of 1964 by former members of the Communist Party of Australia (CPA).
-Ted Hill, among an estimated two-hundred others, lead a “Marxist–Leninist Conference” in which the party was formally founded.
+The Communist Party of Australia (Marxist–Leninist) (CPA (ML)) was formed in March 1964 by former members of the Communist Party of Australia (CPA).
+Ted Hill, among an estimated two-hundred others, lead a "Marxist–Leninist Conference" in which the party was formally founded.
 They also outlined their disagreements with the leadership of the CPA, contemporary issues, and the future of socialism.
-The party was founded following the split within the Communist Party of Australia (CPA), which stemmed from the Sino-Soviet split of the early '60s.
+The party was founded following the split within the CPA, which stemmed from the Sino-Soviet split of the early '60s.
 The founders of the CPA (ML) (Ted Hill, Paddy Malone, Clarrie O'Shea, F. Johnson) rejected and denounced the leadership of the CPA as revisionist as well as their pro-Soviet position under Nikita Khrushchev, among many others.